bsgarciac/gdp-understanding-linear-regression/README.md

 ## Data Sources

-Our analysis is based on datasets taken from [Inside AirBnb](http://insideairbnb.com/get-the-data/) and [Open platform for French public data](https://www.data.gouv.fr/es/datasets/arrondissements-1/).
+Our analysis is based on datasets taken from [Gapminder](https://www.gapminder.org/data/).

 ## Requirements